Malcev Completions, Hodge Theory, and Motives: Enriched local systems

-\begin{lem} The full subcategory $\clg{E}(X)$ is closed under extensions in $\clg{A}(X)$. \end{lem} \begin{proof} Let $E$ be an extension in $\clg{A}$ of $M$ and $N$, both lying in the full subcategory $\clg{E}$ (see \heqref{enum:ff_from_E_to_A}).
+\begin{lem} The full subcategory $\clg{E}(X)$ is closed under extensions in $\clg{A}(X)$. \end{lem} \begin{proof} Let $E$ be an extension in $\clg{A}(X)$ of $M$ and $N$, both lying in the full subcategory $\clg{E}(X)$ (see \ref{defn:ambient}\heqref{enum:ff_from_E_to_A}).
 Then $b^*E$ is an extension in $\clg{D}(X)$ of local systems $b^*M$ and $b^*N$, so $b^*E$ is a local system.
-Conclude by~\heqref{enum:E_after_real} in the definition above. \end{proof}
+We conclude using~\heqref{enum:E_after_real} in Def.~\ref{defn:ambient}. \end{proof}

 \begin{lem} Given $M$ and $N$ in $\clg{E}(X)$, the map